ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 ### autocomplete

-You might be used to tab completion, which the Ark CLI does support.
+You might be used to tab completion, which the ARK CLI does support.
 Using this command does not configure autocompletion, but does show you instructions.

 #### Usage